LAS VEGAS (AP) — The Latest on the CES gadget show in Las Vegas (all times local):

 Gap's DressingRoom app uses avatars to help people understand how products will fit.
 People can then buy what fits online.

 Gap calls this augmented reality, a technology that involves overlaying virtual images — such as clothing — on top of a real-life image.
-But in this case, the choices are limited to five pre-determined body types, rather than the actual photo of the potential buyer.
-The AR part is just the ability to physically walk around the avatar to see how clothing looks from various directions.
+But in this case, the choices appear limited to five pre-determined body types, rather than the actual photo of the potential buyer.

-The app will come out this month, but will work only with phones sporting Google's Tango augmented-reality technology — namely Lenovo's Phab2 Pro and Asus' just-announced ZenFone AR.
-The clothing chain, which also operates Banana Republic and Old Navy stores, unveiled the app Wednesday at the CES gadget show in Las Vegas.
+The app will come out this month, but will work only with a phone sporting Google's Tango augmented-reality technology — namely Lenovo's Phab2 Pro Android phone.
+The clothing chain, which also operates Banana Republic and Old Navy stores, is unveiling the app Wednesday at the CES gadget show in Las Vegas.